MUKUL-PRASAD-SIGH/PROJECT_ENTANGLEMENT/PITCH.md

 Here's the breakthrough: Classical algorithms achieve 75.3% efficiency.
 Our AI achieves 98.7% efficiency - that's 23.4% improvement with 205 Mbps higher throughput and 44ms lower latency.
 But the real magic is how it learns.

-I'm opening our training monitor.
-We completed 100,000 episodes using Proximal Policy Optimization with curriculum learning.
-The AI started with simple scenarios and evolved to handle mega-constellations.
-Final reward: +847.3, proving superhuman performance.
 Our AI makes decisions in 0.3 seconds versus 15 minutes for humans.

 Watch this ISRO constellation challenge - 7 NavIC satellites plus 5 Earth observation satellites competing for 3 ground stations.
 The AI automatically applies mission priority hierarchies, selects optimal 6+ minute passes, and balances load across Bangalore, Sriharikota, and Hassan.
 This is artificial intelligence solving real Indian space challenges.